Seven Card Stud Hi/Lo

 Player Betting Options

 In Stud, as with other forms of poker, the available actions are ‘fold’, ‘check’, ‘bet’, ‘call’ or ‘raise’.
 Exactly which options are available depends on the action taken by the previous players.
-Each poker player always has the option to fold, to discard their cards and give up any interest in the pot.
 If nobody has yet made a bet, then a player may either check (decline to bet, but keep their cards) or bet.
 If a player has bet, then subsequent players can fold, call or raise.
 To call is to match the amount the previous player has bet.
 To raise is to not only match the previous bet, but to also increase it.
 Bets and raises in Limit games are in pre-determined amounts.

 Additional Rules and Situations